Updated 22 June 2021

 - reverse engineer, disassemble, decompile, decode, or otherwise attempt to derive or gain improper access to any software component of the Service, in whole or in part;

-- modify or create derivative works of the Service, in whole or in part;
+- modify or create derivative works of the Service, in whole or in part (except for Custom Connectors);

-- use the Service in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any third party;
+- use the Service in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any third party including but not limited to accessing Custom Connector Services for which you have no rights or in violation of the terms of Custom Connector Services;

 - interfere with or disrupt the integrity of the Service or any content or data contained therein or transmitted thereby;